Good Samaritan Hospital School of Medical Laboratory Science

 - Research design/practice sufficient to evaluate published studies as an informed consumer.

-General Requirements for Medical Technologists
+General Requirements for Medical Laboratory Scientists

 A sound body and equable temper, self-discipline, a spirit of cooperation, and a thorough moral and intellectual integrity are indispensable in the practice of the profession.
 The reports that the technologists prepare are of vital importance in the results of illness, or in deciding whether a surgical operation shall be performed.